yazarbrahim/eJPT---Assessment-Methodologies-/Host & Network Penetration Testing_ System-Host Base Attack.md

 hydra -l bob -P /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt 10.3.26.83 http-get

-- \-l : `username`
+- \-l: `username`
-- \-P : `worldist (password)`
+- \-P: `worldist (password)`

 When you run the above command, you will see the password for “bob”.

 ![002f721fb866ebae057b2cc8f4e26af2.png](resources/002f721fb866ebae057b2cc8f4e26af2.png)

-Login to the “WebDAV ”directory using the above credentials and then you can find the **flag 1**.
+Log in to the “WebDAV ”directory using the above credentials, and then you can find the **flag 1**.

 ![fcfd58ff3a454959d82c261a6d46616b.png](resources/fcfd58ff3a454959d82c261a6d46616b.png)

-&nbsp;

 ![ede9744b61005e5fbe00d6429f6428c5.png](resources/ede9744b61005e5fbe00d6429f6428c5.png)

 ![d176c4882069ed58d477067c3d30da74.png](resources/d176c4882069ed58d477067c3d30da74.png)

-check other directories.
+Check other directories.

 ![80a31af8e87e2d2547913dcd7848e2df.png](resources/80a31af8e87e2d2547913dcd7848e2df.png)

 **Let’s move to find flag 2.
 Let’s check the hint.**

-**HINT 2 : “Valuable files are often on the C: drive.
+**HINT 2: “Valuable files are often on the C: drive.
 Explore it thoroughly. (target1.ine.local)”**

 So, the hint is all about accessing the target.
 Since we found what is the vulnerable service on the IIS server, let’s do some hacking.

 ## 2\.
 Access the system

-For exploiting the vulnerability, we need to use 2 tools,
+To exploit the vulnerability, we need to use 2 tools,

 *1.* ***davtest*** *\= used to check what file extensions are accepted by the server
 2.* ***cadaver*** *\= upload the vulnerable file to the target (IIS web server)*